sxg/ForecastIO/README.md

 Many languages are supported (a full list is available [here](https://darksky.net/dev/docs/forecast)).
 If no language is specified, English is used as the default.

-With the `APIClient`, you can make two kinds of requests.
+With the `DarkSkyClient`, you can make two kinds of requests.
 The first will get the current `Forecast` for a particular location:

 ```swift
 client.getForecast(latitude: myLat, longitude: myLon) { (result) in